-Current Projects in development: The Dust Collective Project - Canvases are hosted in backyards across the Hunter Region for several months collecting coal dust.
+Current Projects in development: The Dust Collective Project - In process; Canvases are hosted in backyards across the Hunter Region for several months collecting coal dust.

 Open Arms 2003 - 2005 Original community theatre production inspired by the friendships between young people in Whyalla and young people living in immigraton detention centres, including Baxter Detention Centre, near Port Augusta, SA.
-Funded by Australia Council for the Arts (through the Community Cultural Development Board), Arts SA, Whyalla City Council, OneSteel.
+Presenented by D'faces of Youth Arts, Funded by Australia Council for the Arts (through the Community Cultural Development Board), Arts SA, Whyalla City Council, OneSteel.
 Presented by d'faces of youth arts; Director/s Jo Zealand, Priya Goldfinch, Choreography Priya Goldfinch, Written by Bryan Martin,Creative Producer/Project Management Suzannah Jones,

 two people from opposite ends

 come together with the same name

 Positions Vacant 2002-2004 An original community theatre production about being young and unemployed in regional South Australia.
 Presented by d'faces of youth arts.
 Original concept by Sasha Zahra, Directed by Jo Zealand, Written by Finnegan Krukemeyer, Choreograhy by Catherine James,Project Manager Suzannah Jones.
 Funded by Australia Council for the Arts, South Australian Youth Arts Board, Country Arts SA.